caiovincius/SIESTA-Shell-Tools/SIESTA-PDOS-Utility/README.md

                    example: Carbon nanotube with Ethanol.
                    Syntax: INTEGER-INTEGER-INTEGER-INTEGER...
                    (Only positive integers)
--    -xmg or --enable-xmg
+-    -xmg or --enable-xmg:
                    A .agr file, compatible with the xmgrace software, will be generated with the correct labels and subtitles.
                    The X and Y Axis values have to be definied by the user, so you must use the options -x and -y after this option.
--    -x              Specify the minimum and maximum values for the X Axis, respectively.
+-    -x:              Specify the minimum and maximum values for the X Axis, respectively.
                    Syntax: REAL:REAL
--    -y              Specify the minimum and maximum values for the Y Axis, respectively.
+-    -y:              Specify the minimum and maximum values for the Y Axis, respectively.
                    Syntax: REAL:REAL
 -    -V or --version: Show The version